top of page

 Can I use chicken thighs instead of chicken breast?

-Yes, chicken thighs work well in this recipe and tend to stay juicier during cooking.
+Yes.
+Chicken thighs work very well in this recipe and often stay juicier during cooking, making them a great alternative to chicken breast.

 How spicy is Chicken Bhuna?